Updated: Nov 19, 2020

 Build wise it is really aesthetically pleasing as the entire length of the cable is sleeved.
 The finish on its connectors and splits are done really well with that polished silver look and weight gives off an element of “elegance”.
 This definitely is on the pricier end and

 Although I cannot isolate the effects of materials versus connection type, there are definitely some changes to the sound especially in the bass region where notes and hits feel more articulated as compared to the stock cable.
 This may very much be attributed to the change in power moving from single-ended to balanced.
 Overall, if you feel like keeping up the luxurious aesthetic of the Hana and are looking for a balanced cable, perhaps the Cable S may interest you.

-The Tanchjim Hana was quite enjoyable but borders between the verdicts of "not bad" and "great", owing to seemingly insignificant issues but ultimately deal-breakers such as its fit.
+The Tanchjim Hana was quite enjoyable but borders between the verdicts of “not bad” and “great”, owing to seemingly insignificant issues but ultimately deal-breakers such as the fit.
 One would have thought Tanchjim would have learnt its lesson and pay more attention to consumers after the reception and feedback from the Oxygen.
-However, giving credit where its due, the Tanchjim Hana is a provides a good combination of beauty and technicalities as it strikes a balance between musical and analytical, making for an enjoyable sound signature.
+However, giving credit where it’s due, the Tanchjim Hana provides a good combination of beauty and technicalities as it strikes a balance between musical and analytical, making for an enjoyable sound signature.

 I think it’s important to emphasise that the Hana is not a cheaper Oxygen despite their similarity in construction.
 They both have very different tunings and exist in 2 different price brackets.
 In no way did I find that the Hana would displace the Oxygen.
 This was an attempt to create an IEM with a different tuning.